Impact of COVID-19 on research funding procedures

-- The deadline for the Rubicon has been moved from 31 March to 12 May and the second and third round will be combined and will have a deadline of 1 December 2020
+- The second and third round of the Rubicon will be combined and will have a deadline of 1 December 2020

 - The deadline for Veni preproposals has been moved from September 2020 to January 2021.

-- The deadline for the Vidi will remain the same, but there will be overlap between the 2019 and 2020 rounds.
+- The deadline for the Vidi will remain the same, but several changes have been made to the application process for the 2020 and 2021 rounds.

 For more information on these changes and their repercussions see the NWO website.